codsen/codsen/packages/object-merge-advanced/README.md

 The idea is, we strive to retain as much info as possible after merging.
 For example, you'd be better off with a non-empty string than with an empty array or boolean.

+The fun does not stop here.
+Sometimes life demands _unidirectional merges_ from either source or destination ("overwrite no matter what, from either side").
+This can be done per object-key-basis, see `opts.ignoreKeys` where first input object's key overrides the second's and `opts.hardMergeKeys` for the opposite.

 **That's what this library does**

 When `object-merge-advanced` merges two _objects_, it will check the types of their key values: